Chinese Crested Dog: Health

+The Chinese Crested is one of the more commonly affected breeds for primary lens luxation which is caused by an autosomal recessive mutation of the ADAMTS17 gene.

 History

 Although hairless dogs have been found in many places in the world, it is unlikely that the origins of the modern Chinese Crested Dog are in China.
 The same genetic mutation shared with the Xoloitzcuintli leads to the theory that they have a shared origin.
 It is thought the origins of the modern Chinese Crested dog are either Africa or, more likely, Mexico.

 Spanish explorers found Chinese Crested dogs in Mexico and other parts of Central and South America as early as the 1500s.
 British, French, and Portuguese explorers likewise found the breed in various parts of Africa and Asia during the 1700s and 1800s.

 In the 1950s, Debora Wood created the "Crest Haven" kennel and began to purposefully breed and record the lineages of her Chinese Crested Dogs.
 The famous burlesque dancer Gypsy Rose Lee also bred Chinese Crested Dogs, and upon her death her dogs were incorporated into Crest Haven.
 These two lines are the true foundation of every Chinese Crested Dog alive today.
 Ms. Wood also founded the American Hairless Dog Club in 1959, which was eventually incorporated into the American Chinese Crested Club (ACCC) in 1978.
 The ACCC became the US parent club for the breed when the Chinese Crested Dog was recognized by the American Kennel Club 13 years later, in 1991.

 The Chinese Crested Dog was officially recognised by the Fédération Cynologique Internationale in 1987 and by the American Kennel Club in 1991.

-Breeding

-The Hairless allele (the wild type) is a dominant (and homozygous prenatal lethal) trait, while the Powderpuff allele acts as a simple recessive trait in its presence.
-Zygotes that receive two copies of the Hairless allele will never develop into puppies.
-Thus, all Chinese Crested Dogs carry at least one copy of the Powderpuff allele.

-The Powderpuff trait cannot be bred out because it is carried by all Chinese Crested Dogs (even the hairless ones).
-All Hairless Chinese Crested Dogs have the ability to produce Powderpuff puppies, even when they are bred to another Hairless.
-On the other hand, a Powderpuff bred to another Powderpuff can never produce hairless puppies, since they do not carry the Hairless gene.
+Genetics

+Hairless Chinese Crested Dogs are heterozygous for the mutation that causes hairlessness.
+The allele that causes hairlessness is lethal in utero when inherited as a homozygous dominant trait.
+Powderpuffs are homozygous recessive for the trait.

 In popular culture

-One famous Chinese Crested Dog was the Hairless purebred named Sam.
-He was the winner of the World's Ugliest Dog Contest from 2003 to 2005; he died before he could compete in 2006.
-Other Chinese Crested Dogs, either purebreds or mixes, have finished high in the event as well.
+A hairless purebred Chinese Crested Dog named Sam was the winner of the World's Ugliest Dog Contest from 2003 to 2005.